mountaincharlie/midi-dragon/README.md

   * Fix: After discovering that having any 2nd argument for .setAttribute('selected', '2nd_argument') would set the option as selected and that .removeAttribute('selected') should be used, I used the .removeAttribute() method for making sure all unchosen options were not selected, instead.
 * Bug: After changing the newly created instruments form's id '__ prefix __' to a number rather than their name, it meant that my method for checking for duplicated instruments and increasing their quantity on one form instead of creating multiple, no longer worked.
   * Fix: I used the list of selected instruments to create a dictionary of instruments as keys with their quantities as their values.
 Then rather than having an if statement to check if a form already existed for an instrument, I just created the new instrument forms and straight away updated their quannity input value from the disctionary value.
+* Bug: When submitting the form in the edit_custom_song template, the formset kept returning as invalid, causing it to keep the old data instead of saving any changes to the instruments.
+On inspecting the invalid formsets in the terminal, I could see that some of the instruments had error notes saying that they were a requireed field even though they contained the right data.
+  * Fix: Setting the value of the formset management div with id="id_song_instruments-INITIAL_FORMS" to zero, since the whole formset was being recreated anytime the user made any changes to the formset, so it wasn't necessary to be tracking the number of initial forms.
 * Bug:
   * Fix: